· · · · · · ·

 Warm the Ham

 Preheat your oven to 325°F. Place the spiral ham cut-side down in a roasting pan or baking dish.
-Add 1/2 cup orange juice to the bottom to keep it juicy.
+Add the cup of orange juice to the bottom to keep it juicy.
 Cover loosely with foil and bake for 10 minutes per pound, or until warmed through (about 1 hour 20 minutes for an 8-pound ham).

 Make the Glaze